Chemical Plant Explosion Attorneys

 There is a multitude of factors that contribute to plant explosions; however, generally speaking, human error is responsible for the vast majority of plant explosions.
 Human error not only accounts for explosions that are immediate but is also the leading factor behind long-term explosion causation.
 Explosions are often the confluence of multiple events.
 When poor maintenance mingles with inadequate training and low safety standards, disasters can occur.
 Plant operators are obligated to ensure safety policies are OSHA-compliant and that each employee is adequately trained in all safety procedures.
 However, OSHA reports prove that industrial plant operators can fail to follow protocol.

-There are various factors that can cause industrial injuries:
+Various factors can cause industrial injuries:

-- Incorrect storage or maintenance of flammable objects / materials
+- Incorrect storage or maintenance of flammable objects/materials

 - Noncompliance with state and federal laws